 The length of your stubble is also an important factor to consider.
 If you like to grow your hair out then you might want to go for a sharper blade that can cut down the growth you let loose.

 It is also worth mentioning, that a closer shave decreases the chances of getting ingrown hairs.
 You will be glad to know that double edge razors are perfect for close shaves.

 Using manual razors instead of electric ones already puts you ahead on the learning curve.
 For those who have tried it, you will know that the electric shavers are much easier to use with less preparation and cleaning up.
-But, you sacrifice a close and accurate shave along with the great feeling.
+But you sacrifice a close and accurate shave along with the great feeling.

 Razor blades are good at one thing… being sharp.
 Without that, they would be pretty useless.
-With that being said as a beginner you don’t want to be using the sharpest blade.
+With that being said, as a beginner you don’t want to be using the sharpest blade.
 Otherwise, your face would be shredded to pieces.
-Its good practice to start with a mild blade.
+It’s good practice to start with a mild blade.
 These are much more forgiving and allow you to make more significant mistakes without a permanent scar.

-If you already had some practice and want to step up the game, have a look at more aggressive blades that resemble a katana in a small form factor.
+If you already have some practice and want to step up the game, have a look at more aggressive blades that resemble a katana in a small form factor.
 These are also good for thicker hair and a smoother glide.

-Many blades, if not all come in a pack of 2 or more.
+Many blades, if not all, come in a pack of 2 or more.
 That is why it’s important to look at the price for a single blade (divide the price by the number of blades in the pack).

-If a blade sets you back more than a quarter you know that you will be getting a top of the line product and you can’t go wrong with that.
+If a blade sets you back more than a quarter, you know that you will be getting a top of the line product and you can’t go wrong with that.
 You can also get much cheaper sharps which won’t be any worse, so keep an eye out for that!
 It is also worth knowing where to buy razor blades to get the best price.